rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryVcenter.md

 - There is a single argument of type PreAddVcenterInput.
 - Returns VcenterPreAddInfo.
-### uniquecount
-- There is a single argument of type list of Filters.
-- Returns System.Int32.
 ### vcenter
 - There is a single argument of type System.String.
 - Returns VsphereVcenter.